notional-labs/dig/readme.md

 ## Financing
 We're comitted to transparency in all matters, including the composition of genesis allocations.
 Adam has raised funds for Dig's development work.
 Pre-launch we'll post the final tally.
 We will only accept funding from parties who are aligned with the long-term vision of the project and willing to have their tokens on exactly the same terms as those who get them in an airdrop.

+## Confirmed-ish SoonTM Digs
+These will launch rapidly after Dig.
+Their paths will converge and diverge.
+All of them will heavily leverage IBC, and some may leverage CosmWasm.

+* Dig Vietnam
+* Dig UK
+* Dig Thailand
+* Dig Laos
+* Dig Marine

 ## Roadmap